dpc-sdp/ripple/docs/content/design-system/5.components/footer.md

 ## Usage

-Footers help users find what they need after scrolling to the bottom of a page.
-They provide supplementary information such as:
+Use footers to help users find what they need after scrolling to the bottom of a page.
+Footers provide supplementary information such as:

 - copyright
 - contact information